 If a participant is selected for a Nurse Corps LRP award, the individual's signed contract submitted with the COI is countersigned by the Secretary of HHS or designee.
 The date the contract is countersigned becomes the effective date of the contract and the two-year service obligation commences on that date.
 The individual will begin to accrue service credit under the contract as soon as it becomes effective.
-Upon award, participants will receive a Nurse Corps LRP award notice instructing them to access the following documents in the BHW Customer Service Portal:
+Nurse Corps LRP will send participants a notice instructing them to access the following documents in the BHW Customer Service Portal: